Sorry, you need to enable JavaScript to visit this website.

 Budgetary Allocations supporting research in the youth field

 The Government has no line of funding for research on youth explicitly supporting evidence-based youth policy-making or evidence-based evaluation of its youth-related programs or of policy outcomes.
-However, youth research as per Legal Notice 522/2010 is part of Aġenzija Żgħażagħ’s mandate and in this regard, the agency always commits part of its annual budget to youth research.
+However, since youth research as per Legal Notice 522/2010 is part of Aġenzija Żgħażagħ’s mandate and youth research is also a strategic goal in the National Youth Policy, the Aġenzija Żgħażagħ always commits part of its annual budget to youth research.